-2014 SUCCESS!
-Matt, KF4WZB reported that Planning and preparation for Comers Rock began on Wednesday, 16 July when Zach - KJ4QLP, met with Matt in the VTARA ham shack to go over the equipment (all owned by VTARA) that was used during the 2013 AGPE.
+2014 Report: Matt, KF4WZB met with Zach - KJ4QLP, in the VTARA ham shack to go over the equipment (all owned by VTARA) that was used during the 2013 AGPE.
 This consisted of a 35AH sealed lead acid battery, D700, and Diamond X-50 antenna mounted on a tripod.
-Matt received information from John that the main event on the 20th would be from 1200 to 1600.
+Matt received information from John that the main event on the 20th would be from 1200 to 1600. (it actually should have been 1100-1500).

 He left his campground with his family at Altamons (near Shawsville, VA) at 1000 and made it to Comers Rock at 1150 (He had absolutely no cell service at the campground).
 As he was approaching the mountain top, Roan Mountain and Lynn (Shack Potato) both called on the cell asking when he was going to be on the air (apparently everyone was nervous that CR would be a no show).
 Matt and family hauled the gear the rest of the 100ft from the dirt road turnaround to the outlook (which had recently been renovated with new timber guard rails).
 He quickly assembled the station within 5 minutes and had Comers Rock up at 1158.
 He had the D700 digipeater sending traffic upstream and downstream.